 This is not just observing the statutes by rote.
 This is putting heart and soul into it, mind and body, you might say, in the keeping of God's commandments.

-Deuteronomy 28 is in the midst of the Blessings and Cursings.
-This particular one is in the blessings?verse 13:
+Deuteronomy 28 is in the midst of the Blessings and Curses.
+This particular one is in the blessings:

-Deuteronomy 28:13 "And the LORD will make you the head and not the tail; you shall be above only, and not be beneath, if...[biggest little word in the English language]...if you heed the commandments of the LORD your God, which I command you today, and are careful to observe them.
+Deuteronomy 28:13 "And the LORD will make you the head and not the tail; you shall be above only, and not be beneath, if [the biggest little word in the English language] you heed the commandments of the LORD your God, which I command you today, and are careful to observe them.

 If you heed the commandments, and are careful to observe them, not just listen to them, and know they are there, but actually doing them.

-Now, for the last one, Chapter 32, this is within the Song of Moses, verse 46:
+Now, for the last one, chapter 32.
+This is within the Song of Moses:

 The point is obvious after fifteen verses, and within each one He says, "Keep God's law, His commandments, His statues, His judgments carefully.